trailblazer/trailblazer.github.io/guides/trailblazer/2.0/03-rails-basics.md

 {{ "app/concepts/blog_post/cell/new.rb:cell:../trailblazer-guides:operation-03" | tsnippet }}

+The `include`s are necessary to import all helpers we need in the view.

+{% callout %}
+  The first line `module BlogPost::Cell` is crucial as it creates the module constant `Cell` in the `BlogPost` namespace.
+It has to be in one single line, otherwise you will get strange constant errors due to a never-fixed bug in Ruby.
+{% endcallout %}

 As all we do is rendering the view, there's no real code yet.
 Speaking of views, here is the cell's view in `app/concepts/blog_post/view/new.slim`.

 {{ "app/concepts/blog_post/view/new.slim:new:../trailblazer-guides:operation-03" | tsnippet }}